Maelstrom8/OTR-AoE2-DE/Readme.md

 - "So the scales are tipped in one direction, so I think I should do the same for a ton of generic units?"
 - "Is an additional upgrade to Siege Onager, Heavy Scorpion, Elite Cannon Galleon, Galleon, Fast Fire Ship, and Heavy Demolition Ship gonna cause any problems?"
 - "Hmm yeah I should probably add Elite upgrades to units like the Condottiero and shit... maybe?"
-- "Should I remake scenario units and integrate them into the game somehow, like Heavy Pikeman, Crusader Knights, Iroquois Warriors and the fuckin Ninjas?"
+- "Should I remake scenario units and integrate them into the game somehow, like Heavy Pikeman, Crusader Knights, Iroquois Warriors and the Ninjas?"
 - "Should I give those latter three a custom upgrade line too?"
 - "Would people be okay with upgrade cost modifications, resource node changes and or new technologies?"
 - "Would it be an issue if I potentially changed how people played?"